 What you eat defines who you turn out to be.
 The food you eat has a significant impact on your skin’s state, particularly if you have an oily one.
 Excess oil production, greasiness, enlarged pores, acne, blackheads, and whiteheads are all difficulties that can be resolved by following an oily skin diet.

 Most of us try a variety of topical medicines to alleviate these symptoms, but we don’t pay attention to what we eat.
 So why not eat a healthy diet to assist you to combat greasy skin?
 All you have to do is stay away from a few foods that aggravate your oily skin.
 Are you curious to know what those foods are?

-To help manage the frequent concerns, we’ve compiled a list of foods to avoid and eat for oily skin.
+To help manage the frequent concerns, we’ve compiled a list of foods good for skin.
 Continue reading.

 Your skin’s best buddies are vitamins A and C!
 Broccoli, it turns out, is high in both.
 Furthermore, the antioxidants in this vegetable prevent excessive oil formation.
 Make sure you don’t eat it uncooked, though.
 To avoid other issues, semi-boiled broccoli is an excellent choice.

 Lentils are well-known for having a high nutritional value.
 They aid in the regulation of oil production, which maintains our skin clear.
 Pulses perform a fantastic job of keeping the oil balance in check.
 They’re known for supplying nutrients and proteins, as well as amino acids that don’t break down into sugar, which can aggravate oil production.

 Here’s a vitamin C boost for your skin!
 Not only can you prevent acne by eating it, but you can also apply it to your skin.
 Because lemon has the ability to absorb oil, it is the ideal meal for oily skin.
 It also eliminates toxins from your body, giving your skin a smooth texture.